Last fact-checked: 7 May 2019

 Alamos is another noteworthy town in the region and was founded following the discovery of silver here in the 17th century.
 It is the northernmost of the ‘Silver Cities’ in Mexico, but has managed to retain the pace and charm of times gone by, unlike some of the other ‘Silver Cities’.

 Boasting classic architecture from Mexico’s colonial period, with covered arched verandas fronting many of the cobbled streets, it is resplendent with majestic arcades and gardens.
 A pleasant place to stroll, there is also a scenic train that rides through the town if you’d rather expend less energy.

-For beach and coast lovers Puerto Penasco (Rocky Point) is a Mexican fishing town that is catering for ever-increasing visitors from north of the border – at less than an hour’s driving from the border it is easy to see why.
-Further south there is Punta Arenas, Kino Bay and Punto Chueca and in the far south of the State are the unspoilt beaches of San Carlos.
+For beach and coast lovers, Puerto Penasco (Rocky Point) is a Mexican fishing town that now caters to ever-increasing numbers of visitors from north of the Border–and at less than an hour’s drive, it is easy to see why.
+Further south you will find Punta Arenas, Kino Bay and Punto Chueca and in the far south of the State are the unspoiled beaches of San Carlos.

 An exceptional area to visit for ecotourism is the volcanic landscape of El Pinacate.
 It is eerily beautiful, a UNESCO world heritage site and home to the greatest biodiversity of the four north-American deserts.

 For a holiday far from the madding crowds, but not too far to travel to from North America, Sonora ticks all the boxes.